blueskyletters/blueskyletters.github.io/_posts/2020-04-14-an-old-story.md

 This is a story of an immortal friendship as the Mannakatta remains in the earth and the Kariyila still flies with the wind.

 This story brings tears to the eyes of young kids.
-Though these two are inanimate characters, we feel sorry for them on how they got separated and never reached their destination.
+Though these two are inanimate characters, we feel sorry for them on how they got separated and never reach their destination.

 After many years, thinking of this story in a new perspective brought new meanings to the story.
 It is a story of **friendship and bravery**.
 It is a story about **life and its unexpected circumstances**.
 It teaches us how fragile we are despite the abilities we have.
 It tells us so clearly that **embarking on adventures in life is definitely risky** **and sometimes may end in tragedy**.
 The story picturises how **the most unlikely pair can become friends**.